product analytics

 Regularly, at least quarterly, to detect patterns and address issues promptly.

-4. What incentives work best to reduce churn?
+4. What incentives work best to reduce customer churn rate?

 Tailored incentives, such as personalized discounts or loyalty programs, often prove effective.